Dynamic Asset Allocation with Expected Shortfall via Quantum Annealing: Experimental Setup and Results

 \subsection{Test Input and Annealer Parameters}

-We pick the top-six ETFs by trading volumes, EEM, QQQ, SPY, SLV, SQQQ and XLF, and six major currencies' USD exchange rates, AUD, EUR, GBP, CNY, INR and JPY, for most of the tests below and extracted their return data from Yahoo Finance.
+We pick the top-six ETFs by trading volumes, EEM, QQQ, SPY, SLV, SQQQ and XLF, and six major currencies' USD exchange rates, AUD, EUR, GBP, CNY, INR and JPY, for most of the tests below.
 The reference assets for ETF and currency tests are SPY and EUR, respectively.
-For the final tests which use 12 and 23 assets respectively, we choose the top ETFs by trading volumes again.
+For the tests in Section~\ref{sec:state_of_the_art} we use 12 and 23 assets respectively and pick the top ETFs by trading volumes again.
+We choose the parameter $\alpha$ in the definition of expected shortfall to be $5\%$.

 We can control a range of annealer parameters that may impact the solution quality in various degrees.
-Specifically, we set the number of spin reversal transforms~\cite{spin_reversal_2} to 100 and readout thermalization to $\SI{100}{\micro\second}$ as suggested in~\cite{thermalization,spin_reversal}.
-We set the anneal time at $\SI{1}{\micro\second}$ as longer anneal time sees no statistically significant improvements to the solutions similarly reported in~\cite{port_3}.
+Specifically, we set the number of spin reversal transforms~\cite{pelofskeOptimizingSpinReversal2019} to 100 and readout thermalization to $\SI{100}{\micro\second}$ as suggested in~\cite{lantingProbingEnvironmentalSpin2020,pudenzParameterSettingQuantum2016}.
+The spin reversal transform flips the signs of 100 variables and coefficients of the Ising model, which leaves the ground state invariant.
+The goal is to average out the system errors thus improving the quality of the solutions~\cite{pelofskeOptimizingSpinReversal2019}. $\SI{100}{\micro\second}$ readout thermalization allows the system enough time to cool back to the base temperature after each anneal.
+We set the annealing time at $\SI{1}{\micro\second}$ as longer annealing time sees no statistically significant improvements to the solutions similarly reported in~\cite{grantBenchmarkingQuantumAnnealing2021}.
 Results from 2000Q and Advantage processors are both included in the following sections.
-Additionally, we report the results from D-Wave's post processing utility on 2000Q processors, which decomposes the underlying graph induced by the QUBO into several low tree-width subgraphs~\cite{markowitz_1957} then solve them exactly using belief propagation on junction trees~\cite{Jensen1990BayesianUI}.
+Additionally, we report the results from D-Wave's post processing utility on 2000Q processors, which decomposes the underlying graph induced by the QUBO into several low tree-width subgraphs~\cite{markowitzEliminationFormInverse1957}, and then solves them exactly using belief propagation on junction trees~\cite{jensenBayesianUpdatingCausal1990}.

-We sample all QUBOs 30,000 times with both D-Wave backends and report the samples with lowest energy each time.
-Fig.~\ref{fig:dist} shows an example distribution of the samples.
+We sample all QUBOs 30,000 times with both D-Wave backends and report the samples with the lowest objective value from Equation~(\ref{eq:13}) each time.
+Figure~\ref{fig:dist} shows an example distribution of the samples.